 Umbwe Route

-The Umbwe Route is the shortest and steepest route on Mount Kilimanjaro.
+The Umbwe Route is the steepest and most challenging route on Mount Kilimanjaro.

 -